google/deepvariant/README.md

 operating system.
 For convenience the documentation refers to building and running DeepVariant on [Google Cloud Platform](https://cloud.google.com/), but the tools themselves can be built and run on any standard Linux computer, including on-premise machines.

 Pre-built binaries are available at [gs://deepvariant/](https://console.cloud.google.com/storage/browser/deepvariant).
+These are compiled to use SSE4 and AVX instructions, so you'll need a CPU (such as Intel Sandy Bridge) that supports them.
+(The file /proc/cpuinfo lists these features under "flags".)

 Alternatively, see [Building and testing DeepVariant](docs/deepvariant-build-test.md) for more information on building DeepVariant from sources for your platform.